 If Le Bal des Débutantes doesn’t ring a bell, you may recognise the event from the recent pictures of aspiring actress Shanaya Kapoor that flooded Instagram.
 An annual debutante ball hosted in the French capital, it has become the most coveted gala on the social calendar for glamorous, high-flying It-girls from the world-over to make their society debut.
-An event of this stature demands fashion to match.
 Bespoke couture gowns and one-of-a-kind fine jewellery are the order of the day.
-This year, le Bal roped in Mumbai-based luxury jewellery house, HARAKH, headed by fourth-generation diamantaire Harakh Mehta, for the latter.
+And this year, le Bal roped in Mumbai-based luxury jewellery house, HARAKH, headed by fourth-generation diamantaire Harakh Mehta, for the latter.

 “le Bal is an extremely prestigious event that has been consistently presenting young girls from influential families for the past 25 years.
 We at HARAKH only use top-quality rare and precious diamonds and gemstones, so it was a natural partnership.
 These girls are accustomed to the best life has to offer, and our jewellery fit the bill,” says Mehta.
 “The purpose of le Bal is also to raise money for underprivileged children in South East Asia and teenage mothers in the US.
 Since our brand ethos is steeped in spirituality and compassion, we resonated with their cause as well,” he adds.